devopsgroup-io/catapult/README.md

         3. Go to your Account Settings > Account > Summary.
         5. Place your License key at `~/secrets/configuration.yml["company"]["newrelic_license_key"]`
 6. **Verify Configuration:**
-    1. To verify all of the configuration that you just set, open your command line and cd into your fork of Catapult, then run `vagrant status`.
+    1. To verify all of the configuration that you just set, open your command line and change directory into your fork of Catapult, then run `vagrant status`.
 Catapult will confirm connection to all of the Services and inform you of any problems.